antoinece/antoinece.github.io/src/content/blog/first-post.md

 </video>

-## How does Vroum Engine manage trigger ?
+## How does Vroum Engine manage triggers?

-Triggers are an option that a shape can have to detect if there is any other shape is touching the trigger shape.
-In this scene we see the shape turning red when the shape are touching each other.
+Triggers are an option that a shape can have to detect if any other shape is touching the trigger shape.
+In this scene, we see the shape turning red when the shapes are touching each other.

 ---
 <video controls style="width: 100%; height: auto;">